 Nearly all adjustable upper mounts allow for camber adjustment, which is why many people refer to them as “camber plates”.
 This allows for you to dial in far more camber than is possible using your car’s standard range of adjustment.

-Less common than camber-only plates, coilover top hats with caster adjustment tend to be paired with race-specific coilovers.
+Less common than camber-only plates, coilover top hats with caster adjustment tend to be paired with race-specific, adjustable coilovers.

 Adjusting caster angle allows you to move your wheel hub forwards or backwards from a vertical position.
 Most cars come from factory with a degree of caster already used, as it makes the car more stable and allows the steering wheel return to center more easily.

 More caster can be confidence inspiring for enthusiasts, as straight-line stability improves and during cornering the caster also increases camber, however this comes with heavier steering which can make your car less responsive.